Autodesk/aomi/README.md

 Run with: `make test`

 Unit testing is performed with nosetests, simply add new python modules to the tests directory prefixed with `test_`.
-Integration testing is done with BATS and involves a standalone vault server.
+Integration testing is done with BATS and involves a standalone Vault server.
 You can find these tests located under `tests/integration`.

 Contribution Guidelines
 -----------------